 Two decades after he helped design the creature for The Lord of the Rings, Weta Workshop sculptor Jamie Beswarick revisited the Fell Beast, this time capturing its snarling visage as a highly detailed polystone bust.
 Created using the same traditional physical sculpting techniques honed on the trilogy, the bust can be wall-mounted or displayed on its stand; a masterpiece of fantasy film art.

 FEATURES OF YOUR FELL BEAST

 The Fell Beast Bust can either stand on a flat surface or hang on the wall.
 Just loosen the bolt, turn its head 180 degrees on its base and fasten the bolt again.

 The Fell Beast comes with a removable helm.

-Images are of a pre-production prototype.
-Each statue is hand painted and minor variations will occur.
+Please note: images are of a pre-production prototype.
+Each bust is hand painted and minor variations will occur.